blitz95/gc-course-project/README.md

 2. README.Rmd - A file providing a background and overview of the project
 3. R scripts to process the data
 	+ HARReqPackages.R - Loads required packages if necessary
-	+ HAR.R - Transforms the "raw" data set to the required tidy data set   Har_tidy_data.txt in item 1
+	+ run_analysis.R - Transforms the "raw" data set to the required tidy data set   HAR_tidy_data.txt in item 1
 4. Code.pdf - Code book describing the tidy data set, as well as information on the "raw" data set

 ####Required Packages
-Functions from the following packages were utilized in the HAR.R script.
+Functions from the following packages were utilized in the run_analysis.R script.
-Please ensure that you have installed the following packages prior to running the HAR.R script.
+Please ensure that you have installed the following packages prior to running the run_analysis.R script.
-If you do not have them installed, you my run the HARReqPackages.R to load them.
+If you do not have them installed, you can run the HARReqPackages.R to install them.

 * R.utils
 * data.table
 * dplyr

 #####Note:
-HAR.R and ARReqPackages.R can be called by using the source() function in the Console window or opening the files in RStudio and selecting source.
+run_analysis.R and HARReqPackages.R can be called by using the source() function with the file path name in the console window or opening the files in RStudio and selecting source.

-HAR.R will create a temporary directory called TEMP828 under the current working directory, the zipped file containing the raw data files will be downloaded to that directory and unzipped.
-The last line of HAR.R removes the temporary directory and raw data files.
-It takes a few minutes, but will let you know when the file has been written and the temporary directories have been deleted.
+The run_analysis script assumes that the data you will use will be located in your working directory It takes a few minutes, but will output the first 5 lines of the file to the screen as well as writing the file to the current directory.

 You can use read.table("HAR_tidy_data.txt") to read the file.

-If you would like to download zip file containing the raw data files it can be found at the following link.
+A zip file of the raw data files can be found at the following link.

 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>